Strizalkouski/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ### Questions

 1. What is CSS and what is it used for?
+CSS stands for Cascading Style Sheets.
+CSS is used to change the look and formatting of HTML pages.
+This is done using items such as background colors, images, borders, page orientation, etc.  CSS is called Cascading style sheets because declarations made at the top will cascade down throughout the rest of the page for selected items, UNLESS changed further down.

 2. What is the CSS box model?
+The box model works as follows (from center working outward):
+  -Content is the core - it is your center -Surrounding the content you have padding.
+  -Surrounding padding you have your border.
+  -Surrounding your border you have your margins.

 3. What's the difference between margin and padding?
+Padding creates space between the information inside of the content section and it's border, this can lead to a cleaner look where letters are no longer cut off by bordering for example.
+Margin creates space between the border and OTHER content.
+This allows the content to look cleaner by creating some space away from other items or the sides of pages.

 ### Exercises

-1. Write a CSS rule to make the text of all `h1` tags red.
+1. Write a CSS rule to make the text of all `h1` tags red. h1 {
+    text-color:red;
+   }

-2. Write a CSS rule to make the background color of the link with `class="btn"` blue:
+2. Write a CSS rule to make the background color of the link with `class="btn"` blue: btn a
+    {
+    color: blue;
+    }
   ```html
   <a href="#" class="btn">Learn more</a>
   ```

 3. Write a CSS rule to give the first paragraph in the following HTML a font size of `20px`, but not the second paragraph.

+jumbotron p
+        {
+        font-size:20px;
+        }
   ```html
   <header class="jumbotron">
     <p>Hello, World!</p>